vzool/docs/api/reference.md

 #### Body

 A single item to be updated.
-Field keys must match the collection's column names
+Field keys must match the collection's column names.

 #### Common Responses